cesletter/book/docs/witnesses/README.md

   link="https://cesletter.org/witnesses/34"
 />

 What does it say about the Witnesses and their characters if even the Prophet and his counselor in the First Presidency thought they were questionable and unsavory?

-### 4
+### Prophetic Influence

 As mentioned in the above “[Polygamy | Polyandry](/polygamy/)” section, Joseph was able to influence and convince many of the 31 witnesses to lie and perjure in a sworn affidavit that Joseph was not a polygamist.
 Is it outside the realm of possibility that Joseph was also able to influence or manipulate the experiences of his own magical thinking, treasure digging family and friends as witnesses?
 Biased Mormon men who already believed in second sight and who already believed that Joseph Smith was a true prophet of God?

-### 5
+### Duped

 If the Prophet Joseph Smith could get duped with the [Kinderhook Plates](/kinderhook/), thinking that the 19th century fake plates were a legitimate record of a “descendent of Ham,” how is having gullible men like Martin Harris handling the covered plates going to prove anything?

-### 6
+### Strang Witnesses

 James Strang’s claims and Voree Plates Witnesses are distinctive and more impressive compared to the Book of Mormon Witnesses: